mwakaba2/Computer-Vision-Distracted-Driver-Project/README.md

   * c8: hair and makeup
   * c9: talking to passenger

-To ensure that this is a computer vision problem, we have removed metadata such as creation dates.
+Removed metadata such as creation dates.
 The train and test data are split on the drivers, such that one driver can only appear on either train or test set.

-To discourage hand labeling, we have supplemented the test dataset with some images that are resized.
-These processed images are ignored and don't count towards your score.